Chongqing: Economy

 Chongqing is China's third largest motor vehicle production center and the largest for motorcycles.
 In 2007, it had an annual output capacity of 1 million cars and 8.6 million motorcycles.
 Leading makers of cars and motorbikes includes China's fourth biggest automaker; Changan Automotive Corp and Lifan Hongda Enterprise, as well as Ford Motor Company, with the US car giant having 3 plants in Chongqing.
 The municipality is also one of China's nine largest iron and steel producers in China as well as one of its three major aluminum producers.
 Important manufacturers include Chongqing Iron and Steel Company (重庆钢铁股份有限公司) and Southwest Aluminum (西南鋁業), which is Asia's largest aluminum plant.
 Agriculture remains significant.
 Rice and fruits, especially oranges, are the area's main produce.
 Natural resources are also abundant with large deposits of coal, natural gas, and more than 40 kinds of minerals such as strontium and manganese.
 Coal reserves total approximately 4,800,000,000 t.
 Chuandong Natural Gas Field is China's largest inland gas field with deposits of around 270 billion m3 – more than 1/5 of China's total.
 Has China's largest reserve of strontium (China has the world's 2nd biggest strontium deposit).
 Manganese is mined in the Xiushan area.
 Although the mining sector has been denounced as heavily polluting and unsafe.
-Chongqing is also planned to be the site of a 10 million ton capacity refinery operated by CNPC (parent company of PetroChina) to process imported crude oil from the Sino-Burma pipelines.
+Chongqing is also planned to be the site of a 10 million ton capacity refinery operated by CNPC (parent company of PetroChina) to process imported crude oil from the Sino-Myanmar pipelines.
 The pipeline itself, though not yet finished, will eventually run from Sittwe (in Myanmar's western coast) through Kunming in Yunnan before reaching Chongqing and it will provide China with fuels sourced from Myanmar, the Middle East and Africa.
 Recently, there has been a drive to move up the value chain by shifting towards high technology and knowledge intensive industries resulting in new development zones such as the Chongqing New North Zone (CNNZ).
 Chongqing's local government is hoping through the promotion of favorable economic policies for the electronics and information technology sectors, that it can create a 400 billion RMB high technology manufacturing hub which will surpass its car industry and account for 25% of its exports.